graydon/ivy-notes/markdown/isolate.md

 [[keywords|Keyword]]: `isolate`

-An isolate is an isolated context for verification.
+An isolate is an isolated (or "modular") context for verification.

 An isolate is also an [[object]], meaning that is an instance of a [[module]].
 Declaring an isolate therefore requires either [[declaration|declaring]] and defining an object in-line, or else declaring that an existing object is an isolate (i.e. that it should be verified in isolation).

-The isolation of an isolate is accomplished through information-hiding similar to visibility control in a programming language.
-Specifically, declarations in an isolate are treated differently according to 3 different levels of visibility:

-  - **specification** declarations, in a `specification { ... }` block
-  - **implementation** declarations, in an `implementation { ... }` block
-  - **private** declarations, in a `private { ... }` block

-These blocks may occur within modules, objects, or in-line isolate declarations.
-That is, one can write any of the following:

-  - `module foo = { ... specification { ... } }`
-  - `object foo = { ... specification { ... } }`
-  - `isolate foo = { ... specification { ... } }`

-Each of these blocks marks all the declarations inside it as having the given visibility, which in turn affects how verification treats them and, in particular, the **relationships** between the visibility levels of declarations in the current isolate and those in any other isolate that's provided as a `with` argument to the current isolate declaration.
-The visibility-modifying blocks do not otherwise affect the module or object nesting structure.
+The isolation of an isolate is not total: the `specification` portions of other objects may be made available to the isolate through a trailing `... with <others>` clause after the isolate declaration.
+Splitting an object's declarations into separate specifications and implementations is supported through [[visibility qualifiers]].

 By default, every program has a single top-level isolate (which is anonymous but can be denoted by `this` at the top-level).